zicklag/docs-1/self-hosted/installation/iis.md

 ---
-description: How to host Directus on iis.
+description: How to host Directus on IIS
 readTime: 2 min read
 ---